annehutter/grid-model/README.rst

 1. **Modular** The code is written modular fashion, i.e. different modules such as *computing helium*, *accounting for recombinations* or *computing the residual HI fraction* can be switched on or off or chosen.
 2. **MPI Parallel** The code can be run on multiple cores and distributed memory.
 3. **Residual HI fractions, recombinations & Helium** The code can compute residual HI fractions in ionized regions according to the chosen photoionization model.
 It accounts for HII recombinations, and has the option to compute the HeII and HeIII ionization fields (accounting also for HeII and HeIII recombinations).
-4. **Library** The code can be used as a library in other code.
+4. **Library** The code can be used as a library in a different code.
 For an example see the `The Reionization using Semi-Analytical Galaxy Evolution model <https://github.com/jacobseiler/rsage>`__.

 Installation
 ============